lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

 ```

 ## :nut_and_bolt: Material Ui Collection
-  Here you can see a created by me or hand picked collection of material components from various ui libraries.
+  Here you can see a Created by me and some hand picked collection of material components from various ui libraries.
-  Added typescript support for these components if there not supported by default.
-  Added rtl support if needed.
   The goal is making ui development easy and seamless (Ui/ux itself with material design rules and Coding Experience)
   For now, components are in a limited number but i'm working on increasing their number to fulfill all ui/ux needed components
 ### Material Colors